hydra-anon/hydra-eval/README.md

 ## WAVSEP

+The following table details which of the evaluated tools was able to exploit the respective SUT.

 ID  | Title | HydraShort | Hydra | HydraStatic | w3af | AppScan
 ------ | ------ | ------ | ------ | ------ | ------ | ------
 B01 | Case 1 - RXSS via tag injection into the scope of an HTML page | ✓ | ✓ | ✓ | ✓ | ✓